Larsen-Daniel/llm-counting-analysis/README.md

 ---

+### 2. Mechanistic Analysis on Qwen 2.5 1.5B Instruct

+To investigate the internal representation of counting, we conducted two complementary experiments on Qwen 2.5 1.5B Instruct: causal mediation analysis and linear probing.

-### 2. Causal Mediation Analysis via Activation Patching
+#### 2.1 Causal Mediation Analysis via Activation Patching

-**Objective**: Identify which transformer layers encode the running count by measuring causal effects of activation interventions.
+**Objective**: Identify which transformer layers causally mediate count information by intervening on activations.

 **Method**:
-- Generated 200 minimal pairs: identical word lists except the first word changes category membership, causing count to differ by exactly 1
+We generated 200 minimal pairs—prompts identical except for the first word, which determines whether it matches the target category.
+This causes the correct count to differ by exactly 1 between paired prompts.
-- For each pair, extracted activations from the "count=N+1" prompt at each layer
-- Patched these activations into the "count=N" prompt at the same position
-- Measured how often the patched prompt's output changed from N to N+1

 **Example minimal pair**:
 ```